Using Kontena Load Balancer

 docker run -ti --rm alpine mkpasswd -m sha-512 passwd

-The certificate specified in Kontena Load Balancer is a pem file, which contains a public certificate followed by a private key.
-(The public certificate must be placed before the private key; order matters.)
+.pem file, which contains a public certificate followed by a private key.
+The public certificate must be placed before the private key; order matters.

-You can run the following script to generate a self-signed certificate:
+If you want to create a self-signed certificate, you can run the following script to generate and package a certificate as

 $ openssl req -x509 -newkey rsa:2048 -keyout key.pem -out ca.pem -days 1080 -nodes -subj '/CN=*/O=My Company Name LTD./C=US' $ cat ca.pem key.pem > cert.pem